Jean Talon: Promoting colonization, agriculture, shipbuilding and commerce

 It was up to Tracy and Courcelle to protect the colony from Iroquois attacks.
 Once Talon arrived in New France, his first task was to organize transportation of provisions, ammunition, tool, and supplies for the maintenance of the troops and to take care of incoming soldiers and laborers, making sure that those who contracted disease, received proper nursing and medical attention.

 Tracy had led a successful attack against the Iroquois and won peace for the colony, restoring order and harmony.
-He left Canada on August 28, 1667; Courcelle became the governor and Talon remained as the Intendant.
+He left Canada on August 28, 1667; Courcelle remained as governor and Talon remained as the Intendant.

 Now that peace was restored, Talon could carry out his works of colonization.
 In 1665, he had taken back the land granted to the Jesuits to establish about forty dwellings in preparation for new settlers, who would arrive the following year.
-These dwellings were to be grouped in three adjacent villages named Bourg-Royal, Bourg-la-Reine, and Bour-Talon.
+These dwellings were to be grouped in three adjacent villages named Bourg-Royal, Bourg-la-Reine, and Bourg-Talon.

 One of the most important historical documents of this period was carried out by Talon.
 A general census of New France was taken during the winter of 1666–67 to gather information about the colony.
 This the first Canadian census of which we have any record.
 It did not include the king's troops, which formed a body of 1200 men.

 Talon was highly organized in his establishment of settlements.
 New villages were established as close as possible to the capital and the settlers were grouped around a central point to encourage mutual help and defense.
 Proper dwellings were made ready to receive the newcomers.
 Talon proceeded to fill these dwellings with settlers, trying to have some skilled artisans, such as carpenters, shoemakers, and masons in each village.

 Talon's colonization policy was to give grants of settlements to soldiers and habitants.
 They took possession of the land and received an ample supply of food and tools required.
 They would receive payment in clearing and tilling the first two acres.
 In return, they had to clear and prepare another two acres in three or four years so that the two acres could be given to the next round of incoming settlers.

 Under Talon's successful colonization policy, the settlement of the country progressed rapidly.
 A census taken in 1668 gave very satisfactory figures.
 While in 1667 there had been 11,448 acres under cultivation, in 1668 15,649 acres were now under cultivation, and wheat production amounted to 130,978 bushels.